|

 These eggs also mean it’s time to assess our first round of grow outs as we begin to make decisions about who will be part of our breeding programs next year.
 There’s a lot to think about with each bird.
 Assessing our growouts and breeding stock is a multi-layer, ongoing process.
 In this post, I’m going to chat about selective breeding and the things we take into consideration when making breeding decisions.
 This is by no means meant to be a comprehensive guide to breeding poultry--that is far too much for one blog post!
 Instead, I'll be sharing an overview that will give you some insight into everything we think about when making our breeding choices and what this process is like for us on our farm.
+If you’ve ever experienced a broody hen, you know they are fierce and determined as they sit on and protect their eggs.
+They are also a great way to expand your flock, as they will incubate, hatch, and raise chicks for you.

 On the flip side, she can be an unwelcome disturbance in the flock, especially if you don’t have fertile eggs or young chicks readily available.
 They also often need their own space, but they don’t pay egg rent.
 Not only that, but broodiness can put a real strain on your hen.
 In this post we will look at both sides of the broody coin: how to support and care for your hen while helping her become a mama, and how to break a broody if need be while minimizing stress to her.
 What is an Eggtopsy?Spring has arrived and with it, hatching season!
 Perhaps you collected and incubated eggs from your own flock, or you patiently waited for eggs to arrive in the mail from a breeder.
 Either way, you spent 21 days incubating and anticipating the arrival of your new babies.